About Media Helping Media

 The history of Media Helping Media

-MHM was conceived in 2003 following a chat between two former BBC colleagues, David Brewer and Bob Eggington, who had worked together at the BBC’s political unit in London and were part of the launch team for BBC News Online.
+MHM was conceived in 2005 following a chat between two former BBC colleagues, Dave Brewer and Bob Eggington, who had worked together at the BBC’s political unit in London and were part of the launch team for BBC News Online.
 Both have experience as reporters and managers in print, broadcast, and online journalism.

-In recent years David and Bob have been working in the field of international media development, training journalists in basic journalism skills and helping media managers adapt to changing audience behaviour.
+In recent years Dave and Bob have been working in the field of international media development, training journalists in basic journalism skills and helping media managers adapt to digital convergence and changing audience behaviour.

-That work had taken them to countries where many were unable to pay for journalism training.
-Seeing the scale of the demand for training, they decided that there needed to be a site offering free journalism training modules written in simple terms and accessible to all.
+That work has taken them to countries where many were unable to pay for journalism training.
+Seeing the scale of the demand for training they decided that there needed to be a site offering free journalism training materials written in simple terms and accessible to all.

-Once the idea had been developed, David took on to build and launch MHM, with Bob offering help and advice along the way.
+Once the idea had been developed, Dave took on to build and launch MHM, with Bob offering help and advice along the way.

 Reproducing content

-All the images used have been released by those who took them under Creative Commons so that they can be used by others as long as attribution is provided.
-The conditions vary, so in all cases if you want to reproduce an image found on this site you will need to contact the creator.
+All the images used have been released by those who took them under the terms of Creative Commons so that they can be used by others as long as attribution is provided.

 MHM and artificial intelligence (AI)